It may surprise you to know that several animals walk on two legs!

 When most people think of polar bears, they imagine them walking on all fours across the Arctic ice.

-However, these majestic creatures are capable of walking on two legs, just like humans.
+However, these majestic creatures can walk on two legs like humans.

 This is usually done for short periods, such as when they need to stand up to get a better view of their surroundings or to reach for something with their front paws.